-Section 14.1.1 requires investment fund managers to provide, within a reasonable period of time, information concerning deferred sales charges and any other charges deducted from the net asset value of the securities, and trailing commissions to dealers and advisers in order that they may comply with their obligations under paragraphs 14.12(1)(c) [content and delivery of trade confirmation] and 14.17(1)(h) [report on charges and other compensation].
+Section 14.1.1 requires investment fund managers to provide, within a reasonable period of time, information that is known to them concerning position cost, deferred sales charges and any other charges deducted from the net asset value of the securities, and trailing commissions to dealers and advisers in order that they who have clients that own the investment fund manager's funds.
+This information must be provided within a reasonable period of time, in order that the dealers and advisers may comply with their client reporting obligations under paragraphs 14.12(1)(e) [content and delivery of trade confirmation] and 14.17(1)(h) [report on charges and other compensation].
 This is a principles-based requirement.
 An investment fund manager must work with the dealers and advisers who distribute fund products to determine what information they need from the investment fund manager in order to satisfy their client reporting obligations.
 The information and arrangements for its delivery may vary, reflecting different operating models and information systems.